fish-shell/fish-shell/SECURITY.md

 To report a security vulnerability, please provide the following information:

 1. **PROJECT**

     - Include the URL of the project repository - Example: <https://github.com/fish-shell/fish-shell>

 2. **PUBLIC**

     - Indicate whether this vulnerability has already been publicly discussed or disclosed.
     - If so, provide relevant links.

 3. **DESCRIPTION**
     - Provide a detailed description of the security vulnerability.
     - Include as much information as possible to help us understand and address the issue.

-Send this information, along with any additional relevant details, to <email AT somewhere or other channel>.
+Send this information, along with any additional relevant details, to <rf@fishshell.com>.

 ## Confidentiality